How Many Hours Of Sleep To Recover After Training Is Ideal?

 Testosterone and other anabolic hormones responsible for muscle repair and muscle growth are also released more during deep sleep.

-Again, aiming for 8-10 hours of sleep per night after working out can be a good insurance policy to give your body time to recover and repair after strength training, and to set you up for success for the next workout.
+Again, aiming for 8-10 hours of sleep per night after working out can be a good insurance policy, giving your body time to recover and repair, and setting you up for success in the next workout.

 References